 The Elsie Normington Foundation was set up in May 2013 by learning disability campaigner Elsie Normington.
 The charity’s vision is to create opportunities for children and young adults with severe, profound and multiple learning disabilities and complex needs in the Highlands and Islands, so they can lead a rich social life, access facilities where their needs are met and make new friends.
 In April 2021 the charity reached its fundraising target of £4 million to build the Haven Centre, Scotland’s first multi-purpose centre for children and young adults with severe learning disabilities and complex needs.
-Located in Inverness, construction of the Haven Centre is due to get underway in early 2022.

 The Elsie Normington Foundation continues to fundraise to support operational costs, enhance services and expand opportunities created by the Haven Centre in Inverness and the wider Highlands and Islands.
 Every donation will help.
 If you wish to donate please either contact us or visit our gofundme page.
 Thank you in advance for your donation, it means so much to us.

 The Haven Centre